Stroke rehabilitation: What to expect as you recover

 How long does stroke rehabilitation last?

 The duration of your stroke rehabilitation depends on the severity of your stroke and related complications.
-While some stroke survivors recover quickly, most stroke survivors need some form of stroke rehabilitation long term, possibly months or years, after their stroke.
+Although some stroke survivors recover quickly, most need some form of stroke rehabilitation long term, possibly months or years after their stroke.

 The length of each stroke rehabilitation therapy session varies depending on your recovery, severity of your symptoms and responsiveness to therapy.

 Jun.
-11, 2011
+11, 2014

 See more In-depth

 - Post-stroke rehabilitation fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/stroke/poststrokerehab.htm.
-Accessed March 26, 2011.
+Accessed March 5, 2014.

 - Morgenstern LB, et al. Guidelines for the management of spontaneous intracerebral hemorrhage: A guideline for healthcare professionals from the American Heart Association/American Stroke Association.
 Stroke.
 2010;41:2108.

 - Brown AW (expert opinion).
 Mayo Clinic, Rochester, Minn.
-April 2, 2011.
+March 30, 2014.